capgemini-psdu/cloud-former-alexa/cloud-former-lambda/Python/readme.md

 * AWSLambdaFullAccess
 * IAMReadOnlyAccess

+(Depending on whether you choose to use AdministratorAccess or minimal permissions, sections of this readme will vary, so please ensure you follow the correct instructions.)

 Create and confirm the creation of the user, then note the Access key ID & secret access key, as you will need them momentarily.

 (It is possible to be increasingly further restrictive, and is a [topic of open discussion.](https://github.com/Miserlou/Zappa/issues/244))